YaoWang199808/YaoWang199808.github.io/_pages/about.md

 - Guitar, club guitar instructor of college.
 - Badminton, college team.

-Other activities I engage in include badminton, ski, tennis, volleyball, swimming, squash, chinese chess and so on.
+Other activities I engage in include ski, tennis, volleyball, swimming, squash, billiards, chinese chess and so on.